rohanyendhe/simple-demo/README.md

 # simple-demo
-This is a simple demo
+This is a simple demo.